RonenNess/RPGUI/README.md

 ```

 Note that once the page is fully loaded and the rpgui list is created, you can no longer add new options to it.
-To use the dropdown just use the <select> tag as you would normally do, but remember you can also use the RPGUI.set_value() and RPGUI.get_value() if you are uncertain.
+To use the dropdown just use the &lt;select&gt; tag as you would normally do, but remember you can also use the RPGUI.set_value() and RPGUI.get_value() if you are uncertain.

 ### rpgui-button